truenas/documentation/content/SCALE/GettingStarted/Getting Support/GetSupportSCALE.md

 You must [register](https://www.truenas.com/community/register/) to post.
 We encourage new users to briefly [introduce](https://www.truenas.com/community/forums/introductions.25/) themselves and review the [forum rules](https://www.truenas.com/community/threads/forum-rules.45124/) before posting.

-[Community Resources](https://www.truenas.com/community/resources/) are user-contributed articles about every facet of using TrueNAS, organized into broad categories,and they incorporate a community rating system to better highlight content that the whole community has found helpful.
+[Community Resources](https://www.truenas.com/community/resources/) are user-contributed articles about every facet of using TrueNAS organized into broad categories.
+They incorporate a community rating system to better highlight content that the whole community has found helpful.

 ### Using TrueNAS Social Media